Blessing-Annobea/Udemy-Course-Performance-Analysis/README.md

 ## Remarks
 By optimizing pricing, encouraging reviews and expanding high-demand content, creators can significantly increase enrollment and profitability.

+## Project Note
+This project was created using dummy/sample data for learning and portfolio purposes.
+The dataset does not contain real company information.

 ## Author
 Blessing Annobea|Data Analyst|blessing.annobea@gmail.com